-How to Keep Mice Out of Your RV & Winterizing Tips
+Best Ways to Keep Mice Out of Your Camper or RV

 By : Rita Stadler

 Camping trips are a great family activity, but there are many of us who’d rather enjoy nature from the comfort of a recreational vehicle (RV) or camper van.
-Unfortunately, mice find them just as comfortable, especially when the temperatures start to drop.
+Unfortunately, mice find these places just as comfortable, especially when the temperatures start to drop.

 If you happen to come across this problem in your RV, it’s important to fix it.
 Deer mice, which are commonly found in these vehicles, and other rodents carry diseases and parasites that are easily transmitted to humans, like Hantavirus.

 You’re setting yourself up for disappointment if you’re saying something like, “I’m not a messy person so I’d never have a pest infestation!” or “I smeared some peanut butter on a mouse trap so I don’t have to worry.”
 Don’t fret, check out why campers and RVs are prone to pest problems, and how to prevent them, naturally.

 In most parts of the country, RVing doesn’t happen all year long.
 This means that many of them are in storage for months at a time, especially during the winter months.
 Stored campers provide comfortable, undisturbed shelter for mice to hide, nest, and breed.

 However, they can also find their way inside when RVs are in use during the spring, summer, and fall months.
 All it takes is an opening 1/4” wide to create an entryway for them.
 They can climb up all the surfaces in an RV, and the furniture and countertops give them plenty of living space to scurry around.
 Watch out for signs of mice in your space including:

 - Mouse droppings